MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Hardware results

 \section{Hardware results}

-To assess the effectiveness of the learned controller, we deployed it on three distinct commercial quadruped robots: \textit{Go1}, \textit{Go2}, and \textit{Aliengo} from \textit{Unitree}.
-Notably, the training robots were generated by randomly scaling the parameters of \textit{Unitree Go1} and \textit{Unitree Aliengo}, but the nominal parameters of the three quadrupeds were not specifically encountered during the training phase.
+To assess the effectiveness of the learned controller, we deployed it on three distinct commercial quadruped robots: \textit{Go1}, \textit{Go2}, and \textit{Aliengo} from \textit{Unitree}~\cite{unitree}.
+Notably, the training robots were generated by randomly scaling the parameters of \textit{Go1} and \textit{Aliengo}, but none of the actual robots were specifically encountered during the training phase.
+Dynamic randomization was employed during training to facilitate robust real-world performance.
+This included randomizing the terrain friction coefficient, gravity vector $g$, and training on uneven terrain~\cite{lee2020learning}.
+Additionally, we randomized actuator delay, added noise to several observations and incorporated impulse perturbations during training.
+We note that dynamics randomization is crucial for successful sim-to-real transfer with recurrent policies, to counteract the tendency of RNNs to overfit to simulation dynamics~\cite{siekmann2020learning}.
+As demonstrated in the supplementary video and \Cref{fig: hardware deployment}, the universal policy trained with our method successfully controlled locomotion across the three commercial quadrupeds.
+This achievement is attributed to the RNN's capability to conduct implicit system identification through its hidden state.

-To ensure effective policy transfer to the hardware, we employed a Kalman filter-based state estimator, as described by Bledt et al. \cite{bledt2018cheetah}.
-We introduced randomization in several dynamic parameters during training, in order to facilitate robust real-world performance.
-Specifically, we randomized the terrain friction coefficient, gravity vector $g$, and trained on uneven terrain generated using Perlin noise \cite{lee2020learning}.
-Additionally, noise was added to several observations during training, including joint position $q$ and speed $\dot{q}$, base height $h$, base linear velocity $v$ and angular velocity $\omega$.
-We also incorporated impulse perturbations to enhance the policy's resilience to external disturbances and randomized actuator delay to simulate latency. \Cref{tab: Domain randomization} provides a comprehensive list of the randomized parameters and their respective ranges.

-As demonstrated in the supplementary video and in \Cref{fig: hardware deployment}, the universal policy trained with our method and extensive dynamics randomization successfully controlled locomotion across the three commercial quadrupeds.
-We attribute this success to the RNN's ability to perform implicit system identification through its hidden state.

-Furthermore, our hardware experiments underscored the necessity of extensive dynamics randomization during training to achieve successful sim-to-real transfer with recurrent policies.
-Our findings align with previous research by Siekmann et al. \cite{siekmann2020learning}, which emphasizes the importance of comprehensive dynamics randomization to counteract the tendency of RNNs to overfit to simulation dynamics.